This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - the date of the sentencing, if the appeal is against the sentence

 It may be possible to get an extension for a late application.

-There is information about the appeal process and procedure at the Gov.uk page, Appeal a Crown Court verdict.
+Guidance on the appeal process and procedure may be found on the Gov.uk page, Appeal a Crown Court decision.

-There is more information about appeals from the Crown Court in these guides:
+Further information about appeals from the Crown Court is available in these guides:

-JUSTICE, How to appeal: a guide to the criminal appeal system, October 2018
+- JUSTICE, How to appeal: a guide to the criminal appeal system (PDF), October 2018

 Criminal Cases Review Commission

 The Criminal Cases Review Commission (CCRC) is the independent public body set up to investigate possible miscarriages of justice in England, Wales and Northern Ireland.

 The constituent should normally try to appeal through the court in the usual way before applying to the CCRC.
 Further information on this is available on the CCRC website.

 Unduly Lenient Sentence Scheme